Helping Educators Keep a Peanut Free Classroom

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

-Does your child’s school maintain peanut free classrooms?
+Does your child’s school maintain peanut free and tree nut free classrooms?
 Does your child live with a peanut or tree nut allergy?
 I’m sharing some tips for both educators and parents on how to make this easier for all involved.
 I’m also sharing delicious alternatives to peanut butter, such as SunButter.

 Most of my blog focuses on educating individuals and families about Celiac Disease.
 With a degree in Elementary Education, teaching comes naturally to me.
 Sometimes, this involves teaching my fellow educators as well.
 Today, I deviate a bit from my gluten-free guidance to discuss maintaining a peanut free classroom.
 With some training, we can make this process smoother for educators and parents alike.